Raymond Franz: Changed views

-Expulsion
+Disfellowshipping

 In March 1980, Franz and his wife took a leave of absence from the world headquarters for health reasons and moved to Alabama, where he took up laboring work on a property owned by a fellow Witness.
 The following month, a committee of the Governing Body raised concerns about "wrong teachings" being spread by headquarters staff and began questioning staff about their beliefs.
 Staff were also questioned about comments Franz had made that may have contradicted Watch Tower doctrine.
 The March 15, 1980 Issue of The Watchtower, released a statement of regret where its assertions of the probability of Armageddon arriving before 1975 had "apparently overshadowed the cautionary ones and contributed to a buildup of expectation already initiated."
 It told disappointed Jehovah's Witnesses, "including persons having to do with the publication of the information that contributed to the buildup of hopes centred on that date" to "concentrate on adjusting his viewpoint".
 This statement, which placed blame for the disappointment about 1975 on Raymond Franz as the former chairman of the writing committee, precipitated a purge of that committee.
 On May 8, 1980, Franz was told that he had been implicated as an apostate.
 He was called back to Brooklyn on May 20 for two days of questioning by the Chairman's Committee.
 According to Franz, the discussion involved allegations that some Witnesses were meeting privately to discuss various teachings of the Watch Tower Society that may have constituted apostasy.

 On May 21, 1980, Franz was called to a Governing Body session where he was questioned for three hours about his biblical viewpoints and commitment to Watch Tower doctrines.
 Consequently, he agreed to a request to resign from the Governing Body and headquarters staff.
 Franz refused the Watch Tower Society's offer of a monthly stipend as a member of the "Infirm Special Pioneers".
 The Governing Body investigation resulted in the disfellowshipping of several other headquarters staff.